Well known around the world, Croisette promenade, was only a small winding path during its construction in 1860.

 At its summit, in the middle of an old water tower and an old observatory, landscapes of the bay of Cannes and the Esterel massif, are gorgeous.

-Throughout the nineteenth and twentieth centuries, wealthy families have established luxurious villas with gardens, all in a hill that remains nonetheless wooded.
+Throughout the nineteenth and twentieth centuries, wealthy families have established luxurious villas with gardens, all in a wooded hill.

 LA CROIX DES GARDES